Continuation Sheaves in Dynamics: Sheaf Cohomology and Bifurcation: Introduction

-Different types of bifurcations can have different cohomology in their attractor sheaves, but if two systems experience the same type of bifurcation, the cohomology is isomorphic.
+where $\mathrm{\Lambda}' = [a,\infty)$, Furthermore, for $\mathrm{\Lambda}' := (-\infty,a]$, then $H^k\bigl(\mathrm{\Lambda}, \mathrm{\Lambda}';\scrA^\obphi\bigr) \cong 0$ for all $k$ and for all $a\in \R$. } .2cm Different types of bifurcations can have different cohomology in their attractor sheaves, but if two systems experience the same type of bifurcation, the cohomology is isomorphic.
 We propose this as a tool for classifying bifurcations, in much the same way singular homology classifies topological spaces.
-We believe this invariant to be computable by utilizing the existing theory for combinatorial dynamics \cite{KMV-1b, database} and cellular sheaf cohomology \cite{curry2015discrete}.
+We believe this invariant to be computable by utilizing the existing theory for combinatorial dynamics \cite{KMV-1b,database} and cellular sheaf cohomology \cite{curry2015discrete}.
+This will be the subject of future work.